macqueen0987/NotiPy/README.md

 # Notipy
-A discord bot that updates you on the status of notion databases
+A discord bot that updates you on the status of notion databases.